ytvee-dev/eslint-config-react/docs/README_STYLEGUIDE.md

 ## License

-The package is distributed under the ISC license.
+The package is distributed under the MIT license.
 Full text is available in the [LICENSE](../LICENSE) file.